MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/07-speech.md

     **C#**

-    ```bash
+    ```
     dotnet run
     ```

     **Python**

-    ```bash
+    ```
     python speaking-clock.py
     ```

 1. When prompted, speak clearly into the microphone and say "what time is it?".
-The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then after a pause telling you it's time to end this lab - which it is!
+The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then after a pause, telling you it's time to end this lab - which it is!

 ## More information

-For more information about using the **Speech-to-text** and **Text-to-speech** APIs, see the [Speech-to-text documentation](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/rest-speech-to-text) and [Text-to-speech documentation](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/rest-text-to-speech?tabs=streaming).
+For more information about using the **Speech-to-text** and **Text-to-speech** APIs, see the [Speech-to-text documentation](https://learn.microsoft.com/azure/ai-services/speech-service/index-speech-to-text) and [Text-to-speech documentation](https://learn.microsoft.com/azure/ai-services/speech-service/index-text-to-speech).